SatinWukerORIG/SatinWukerORIG/README.md

 an amateur dev who devotes himself in compiler & interpreter development, and web scrapers.

 not updating that usually cuz im in highschool ;-; <br>
-but will still try to put my effort in the *Wonderwall* programming language
+but will still try to put my effort in learning cutting edge technology and publish useful and outstanding projects!

 https://www.buymeacoffee.com/SatinWuker
 **Buy me a coffee!**